PhD Thesis

 The decision shall be reported to the PhD candidate and the thesis supervisors within one week.
 If the thesis is not authorized to proceed to defence, the grounds and reasons for this decision must be specified.

-The UPM PhD Committee's decision shall be considered firm and final and concludes the administrative procedure.
+The International Doctoral School of the UPM's decisions shall be considered firm and final and concludes the administrative procedure.

-At the same time that the decision authorizing the PhD thesis to proceed to defence is notified, the UPM PhD Committee shall approve the board that is to examine the thesis, considering the proposal submitted by the PhD programme.
+At the same time that the decision authorizing the PhD thesis to proceed to defence is notified, the Doctoral Area Committee of the EID shall approve the board that is to examine the thesis, considering the proposal submitted by the PhD Programme.
 The board shall be composed of five regular members and two substitute members.
-The UPM PhD Committee shall appoint two of the board members as chair and secretary of the board.
+The Doctoral Area Committee of the EID shall appoint two of the board members as chair and secretary of the board.

 In the event of resignation, on justified grounds, of a regular member of the board, the chair shall proceed to appoint one of the substitute members.
-If the examining board chair must be unexpectedly substituted, the PhD programme shall propose one of the members sitting on the board to stand in.
-In any case, the UPM PhD Committee must be notified of the substitution as soon as possible.
+If the examining board chair must be unexpectedly substituted, the PhD Programme shall propose one of the members sitting on the board to stand in.
+In any case, the Doctoral Area Committee of the EID of the UPM must be notified of the substitution as soon as possible.

 The thesis must be defended no later than three months after the board is appointed.
-Otherwise, the proposal of board members must be resubmitted to the UPM PhD Committee.
+Otherwise, the proposal of board members must be resubmitted to the EID of the UPM.

 Defending and evaluating PhD theses